 • dry bile preparations.

-Be careful when using medication to relieve symptoms of gallbladder deformity.
-To find effective drugs, you need to know the results of ultrasound.
-If the deformity is combined with gallstone disease, it is forbidden to use drugs that cause the release of bile.
-Otherwise, there will be signs of acute colic and urgent medical attention will be required, up to and including emergency surgery.
+Be careful when using medications to treat symptoms of gallbladder deformity.
+To pick up effective medicines, you need to know the results of the ultrasound examination.
+If the deformity is combined with cholelithiasis, it is prohibited to use drugs causing release bile.
+Otherwise, signs of acute colic will occur and urgent care will be required. health care, up to and including emergency surgery.

-Diet for deformity of the gallbladder in adults and children is the main part of prevention and treatment.
-It is impossible to create conditions for stagnation of bile, otherwise the mucous membrane will begin to become inflamed and structurally change.
-In addition, the stagnant process is the main cause of stone formation.
+Diet for gallbladder deformation in adults and children is the main part of prevention and treatment.
+You cannot create conditions for bile stagnation, otherwise the mucous membrane will begin to become inflamed and structurally change.
+In addition, stagnation is the main cause of stone formation.

-With deformities of the bile, the diet is not strict, but it must be adhered to, especially with recurrent pain.
-For many of you it will be difficult at first to give up fatty and fried foods, but believe me, in a few weeks you will understand how well your body accepts these changes.
-Pulling pains, nausea, belching, bitterness in the mouth will disappear, it will become easy to move, even sleep will improve.
-Proper nutrition helps to maintain the health of the gallbladder in the presence of deformities, kinks and other problems.
+For gall bladder deformities, the diet is not strict, but it is necessary to adhere to it, especially with periodic pain.
+It will be difficult for many of you to give up fatty and fried foods at first, but believe me, after a few weeks you will understand how well your body perceives these changes.
+Will disappear nagging pain, nausea, belching, bitterness in the mouth, it will become easier to move, even your sleep will improve.
+Proper nutrition helps maintain the health of the gallbladder in the presence of deformations, bends and other problems.

 Prohibited foods and drinks

-If the gallbladder is deformed, stick to diet number 5.
-It excludes all fatty and fried, spicy, smoked foods, sour juices, alcohol.
-A strict diet is necessary in case of exacerbation of pain syndrome, and during the period of remission, you can eat almost everything, except for too fatty foods and spices.
+If your gallbladder is deformed, follow diet No. 5.
+It excludes all fatty and fried, spicy, smoked foods, sour juices, and alcohol.
+A strict diet is necessary during exacerbation of the pain syndrome, and during the period of remission you can eat almost everything, except for too fatty foods and spicy foods.

-• fried meat, especially homemade duck, goose, pork and lamb;
+• fried meat, especially domestic duck, goose, pork and lamb;

 • fatty fish;